filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 - Miners should be rewarded proportional to their power in the system
 - The system should be able to tune how many blocks are put out per epoch _on expectation_ (hence "expected consensus").

-A miner will use the election proof/ticket to uniformly draw a value from 0 to 1 when crafting a block.
+A miner will use the ElectionProof ticket to uniformly draw a value from 0 to 1 when crafting a block.

 #### Winning a block